Written byAaron & April Jacob

 See, you are doing better than you thought.
 Remember last Friday, when you waited and waited and waited for your wife to finish getting ready, and you didn't even say a snarky word?
 You just told her she looked great (even though inside you were frustrated about being late to your friend's party).
 High fives all around.
 Or remember yesterday morning when your husband hit the snooze button literally 7 times and you didn't say anything.
 You just snuggled up closer to him and told him to stay in bed with you (even though inside you were dying for more sleep and were kind of annoyed at him for waking you up)?
 Way to go.
 No, seriously, way to go.

-Before we dive into why patience is so, so, so important in nurturing your marriage, let's take a second and talk about what patience is so that we can better understand why it is so stinking necessary in order to having a well-nurtured, happy, thriving, and realllllly great marriage.
+Before we dive into why patience is so, so, so important in nurturing your marriage, let's take a second and talk about what patience is so that we can better understand why it is so stinking necessary in order to have a well-nurtured, happy, thriving, and realllllly great marriage.

 We love definitions, so we snagged the definition of the word "patient," from the Merriam Websters online dictionary.
 It is a good one.
 Ready for it?